 It’s no surprise that property damage is costly, but that fact hits home even more when total losses exceed insurance coverage.
 Dealing with these realities can become frustrating, especially when you’re balancing aesthetics, function and safety with financial considerations.
 As a provider of property damage repair in Michigan, EJH Construction is dedicated to serving your unique needs.
 Navigating the world of insurance is just part of our commitment to our clients.
+In addition to insurance restoration some of the emergency restoration services we offer include water damage restoration and fire damage restoration.
+EJH is also an expert mold removal company and can handle all of your mold remediation needs.

 Considerations for Homeowners